AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 will succeed and a success message is displayed to the user.
 However, the list remains filtered and does not reflect the change.
 As a result, this may mislead tutors into thinking that the command failed or had no effect.
-The planned enhancement would be to modify the GUI such that it refreshes automatically and unfilters the list when a change is made to a student currently not visible.
-The tutor is hence made aware of the successful change.
+The planned enhancement would be to modify the GUI such that it refreshes automatically and unfilters the list when a change is made to a student currently not visible, such that the tutor is made aware of the successful change.

 4. **Allowing class names to use special prefixes**.
 Currently, using "Class n/2" as class name will result in unexpected behaviour as "n/" is a special prefix used for NAME.
 As this may cause some inconvenience to tutor whose class is "Class n/2", the planned enhancement would be to